 - Adjustable Monolift System

 - VersaSport Dumbbell Spotter System

 On top of that, this rack is also available in 11 different colors for you to choose from,

 It is made using 3×3” 11-gauge steel construction using 5/8” bolts.
 Translation: This thing can handle a ton of weight.

 There is also a concrete anchor kit so you can secure it to the ground.
-Most lifters probably won’t need to since the Monster Rack is big and stable enough to handle the weight typical lifters will use without shifting.
-However, if you are a beast who is going to be throwing around 500 lbs on the regular you should consider the anchor kit which is available.
+Most lifters probably won’t need to since the Monster Rack is big and stable enough to handle the typical weight lifters will use without shifting.
+However, if you are a beast who will be throwing around 500 lbs on the regular, you should consider the anchor kit available.

-On the negative side, this one is a bit overpriced.
-You could get our top selection with all of the bells and it would still be less than the base model of this rack without any attachments or extras.
-Those extra attachments aren’t cheap either and they will add up quick.
+On the negative side, this one is on the expensive side.
+You could get our top overall selection with all of the bells, and it would still be less than the base model of this rack without any attachments or extras.
+Those extra attachments aren’t cheap either, and they will add up quickly.
 The footprint on this one is pretty large as well.

-If you have the money and the room then this bad boy will likely be the crown jewel of your home gym.
+That said, if you have the money and the room, this bad boy will most certainly be the crown jewel of your home gym.

 - Made in the USA